anagha-google/dataplex-labs-ak/dataplex-quickstart-labs/02-lab-guide/module-04-create-exploration-environment.md

 <hr>
 This concludes the lab module.
-In the next module, we will learn how to use the Spark SQL workbench.
+Proceed to the next module.
 <hr>